Workflows: overview

 • Grant Mailbox Full Access to Manager: Grants the new user's manager access to the new user's mailbox.

-• Send email: sends an email indicating that the workflow process is complete.
+• Send email: sends an email indicating that the Workflow process is complete.

 Workflow elements

-The main elements of a workflow are:
+The main elements of a Workflow are:

-• Actions: all the tasks the workflow is configured to execute.
+• Actions: all the tasks the Workflow is configured to execute.

-Understanding workflow execution
+Understanding Workflow execution

-In the image above, two workflow executions remediated two items.
+Two Workflow executions remediated two items.

-Types of workflow execution
+Types of Workflow execution